-Academic OneFile contains peer-reviewed, full-text articles from leading journals and reference sources with extensive coverage of the arts.
+Academic OneFile is the premier source for peer-reviewed, full-text articles from leading journals and reference sources.
+With extensive coverage of the sciences, technology, medicine, social sciences, the arts, theology, literature and other subjects, it is both authoritative and comprehensive.